 Total Undergrad Population 3,413 • Setting City: Midsize • Private 4-year

 Graduation rate (6 year) 68% • Retention rate 81% • Student-to-faculty ratio 14:1

 Lakeland, FL ‧ Christian ‧ 4-year

 Southeastern University gives students the foundation they need to succeed in life, not just at work.
-SEU’s thriving community inspires deep, personal, and meaningful relationships.
+SEU has more than 80 degree programs to choose from as well as a thriving community that inspires deep, personal, and meaningful relationships.

 Acceptance rate 43% • Net price $25,987 • SAT Range 960-1170 • Students submitting SAT scores 45%

 Total Undergrad Population 9,546 • Setting City: Midsize • Private 4-year

 Graduation rate (6 year) 47% • Retention rate 66% • Student-to-faculty ratio 28:1